Hull Vane® vs lengthening – a comparison between four alternatives for a 61m OPV

 The effects of the Hull Vane® on ship motions of ferries and RoPax vessels

-This paper discusses research into the seakeeping aspects of the Hull Vane® on larger (RoPax) vessels.
-Results from tank tests of the 167 meter container vessel Rijnborg and CFD computations on the 167 meter RoPax vessel Norbank will be shown and discussed.
-These results show that both the pitch motion and the added resistance due to waves can also be effectively reduced by applying a Hull Vane® on larger vessels.
+This paper discusses research into the resistance and seakeeping aspects of the Hull Vane® on larger vessels.
+Results from tank tests of the 167m container ship Rijnborg and CFD computations on the 167m RoPax vessel Norbank are discussed.
+These results show that the resistance, the pitch motion and the added resistance due to waves can be effectively reduced by applying a Hull Vane® on larger vessels operating in the Froude range 0.20 to 0.30.